Tag Archives: Stephen Tobolowsky

 Murray’s character, Phil the weatherman becomes naturally frustrated with his predicament after several days – and similar to the main character in Before I Fall (2017), a mystery I watched recently with a similar premise, he decides to make the most of the situation.
 Phil’s way of doing this turns him into quite the scoundrel – and so begins the entertaining mischief.

-I want to say that my favourite character in this movie is the groundhog; it kind of is even though he/she only appears approximately once or twice.
-As entertaining and charming as Phil is, I also rather enjoyed Ned Ryerson, the enthusiastic old friend who happens to be lousy at reading social queues.
+As entertaining and charming as Phil is, I also rather enjoyed Ned Ryerson, the enthusiastic old friend who happens to be lousy at reading social cues.
 Another highlight was recognising a young Michael Shannon among the cast.
+A part of me wants to say that my favourite character in this movie is the groundhog; it kind of is, even though he/she only appears approximately once or twice.

 Groundhog Day is a good hour and a half of light entertainment – and one I recommend if the film’s premise intrigues you.
 The movie definitely brought me closer to understanding why it is that Bill Murray has such a sizeable following.
-I can also say that I much prefer Groundhog Day rather than Before I Fall (2017) because of the humour and uncomplicated way the story is told.
-It also probably helps that I relate to this story more than I can to the things that happen in Before I Fall.
+I can also say that I much prefer Groundhog Day over Before I Fall (2017) because of the humour and uncomplicated way the story is told.
+It also probably helps that I relate to this story more than I can to the things that happen in the high school setting of Before I Fall.

 G